pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/templates.md

 This authorization is needed in order to act on your behalf (and not as the Pulumi GitHub app) when fetching and creating private repositories.
 More specifically, this ensures that only repositories your GitHub user would normally have access can be used as template sources.

-Navigating to your organization's "Settings → Integrations" tab will show a "Organization Template Sources" section.
+Navigating to your organization's "Settings → Integrations" tab will show an "Organization Template Sources" section.
 If you have not already authorized you will see an "Authorize GitHub" button.
 Click the button and accept the required permissions.

 ### Organization settings